diyanah08/project2-brazilian-amazon/README.md

 To view the original wireframe of the website click [here.](https://github.com/diyanah08/project2-brazilian-amazon/tree/master/wireframe/wireframe.jpg)

 #### Skeleton:
-Each page will have a header, a simple text to tell user what the page is about, the main content(eg map, charts) and some pages will have additional information at the bottom of the page after the main content.
+Each page will have a header, a simple text to tell user what the page is about, the main content(eg map, charts, presentation, news articles) and some pages will have additional information at the bottom of the page after the main content.

 #### Surface:
-As the site is about the fires in the rainforest, the colour scheme of this site is mostly green with hints of red and off-white to resemble tress, fire and smoke.
+As the site is about the fires in the rainforest, the colour scheme of this site is mostly green with hints of red and off-white to resemble trees, fire and smoke.
 Only the charts have different colours to highlight the different states there are.
 Fonts are also limited to 3 kinds with headers having 1 font, information having another and charts having a different font.
 This hence enables users to differentiate the areas of the page.